- Home & Living

 Inside: The Left Side features the Title of the original artwork, a description of the "medicine" that Dolphin provides, and further details about the symbolism of the composition of the original sand sculpture, along with a more detailed image of the original artwork.

-The Right Side is blank so you can write your own message.
+The Right Side can either be left blank - OR - personalized with your own message.

 Back: Features the Title of the original artwork, Artist Information, and a short Biography.